Rahul-R79/The-C.L.A.U.S.-Console/README.md

 The sophisticated input terminal for physical wishes.

 -   **Function**: Users scan their handwritten letters using the device camera or file upload.
--   **Process**: The image is securely transmitted directly to the Santa Factory database for analysis.
+-   **Process**: The letter content is recognized by our Gemini 2.5 Flash model, which extracts the letter sender's name, their emotional tone and sentiment, and the requested gift name.

 ### 3. 🧩 Magic Processing

 **File:** `client/src/pages/user/ScanResultPage.tsx`
 Where AI meets Christmas magic.

--   **Generation**: The system analyzes the letter's content and procedurally generates a 3D toy model representation.
+-   **Generation**: The letter content is passed through the system and procedurally generates a 3D toy model representation using Tripo AI model.
--   **Approval**: Users review the generated toy.
-If it matches their heart's desire, they send it to the Elves for fabrication.
+-   **Approval**: Users review the generated 3D toy model using an interactive Three.js animation viewer from all angles and can approve or reject to begin fabrication.

 ### 4. 📜 The Manifest

 **File:** `client/src/pages/user/ApprovedWishesPage.tsx`
 The official registry of granted requests.

--   **Tracking**: View all wishes that have been green-lit by the North Pole command.
+-   **Tracking**: View all generated approved wishes status and lists of gifts.
--   **Status**: Monitor the fabrication status and access the AR preview access codes from here.
+-   **Status**: Monitor the updates and fabrication progress for each approved wish.

 ### 5. 🪄 AR Room Preview

 **File:** `client/src/pages/user/SingleWishPage.tsx`
 Bringing the gift home (virtually) before Christmas.

--   **Elf Gamification**: Waiting for the build?
-Play a mini-game to boost the elves' energy and speed up production!
+-   **Elf Gamification**: Once Santa approves, the elves begin their work.
+While waiting for the build to complete, play a mini-game to boost the elves' energy and speed up production!
 -   **Augmented Reality**: Once built, project the 3D toy into your physical room.
 -   **Verification**: Ensure the gift fits on the shelf (or in the garage) using cutting-edge WebXR.